garnav/OCindle/README.md

 ## Installation
 (Assuming a fresh CS 3110 2016 Virtual Machine)

+1. Obtain WordNet-3.0 from `http://wordnet.princeton.edu/obtain` and place it in `src`.
-1. Clone this repository onto the machine.
+2. Clone this repository onto the machine.
 Navigate to the cloned repo.
-2. `cd OCindle/src`
+3. `cd OCindle/src`
-3. Enter the command `./wordnet.sh` into the terminal.
+4. Enter the command `./wordnet.sh` into the terminal.
-   a.
 The terminal should ask your permission to install a number of dependencies.
-      Hit Enter when it does so.
-4. Enter the command `source ~/.bash_profile` into the terminal.
+5. Enter the command `source ~/.bash_profile` into the terminal.
-5. Enter the command `make` into the terminal and enjoy the OCindle experience!
+6. Enter the command `make` into the terminal and enjoy the OCindle experience!

 __Do NOT attempt to manipulate the size of the graphics window.__